web-platform-tests/wpt/tools/certs/README.md

 certificates.
 For browsers that use the OS certificate store, tests should therefore not be run manually outside a dedicated OS instance (e.g. a VM).
-To avoid this problem when running tests in Chrome or Firefox use `wpt run`, which disables certificate checks and therefore doesn't require the root CA to be trusted.
+To avoid this problem when running tests in Chrome or Firefox, use `wpt run`, which disables certificate checks and therefore doesn't require the root CA to be trusted.

 ## Regenerating certificates

-If you wish to generate new certificates for any reason it's possible to use OpenSSL when starting the server, or starting a test run, by providing the `--ssl-type=openssl` argument to the `wpt serve` or `wpt run` commands.
+If you wish to generate new certificates for any reason, it's possible to use OpenSSL when starting the server, or starting a test run, by providing the `--ssl-type=openssl` argument to the `wpt serve` or `wpt run` commands.